-This 317-page document gives you a close look at the people, places, conditions, crew, and individual DC-4 aircraft that wound up in trouble.
+This 327-page book gives you a close look at the people, places, conditions, crew, and individual DC-4 aircraft that wound up in trouble.

 This accumulated study of DC-4 accidents, from official accident investigations, takes you back to the scene of all of these accidents with transcripts, charts, and diagrams.